wisdomagboh/parareal-manip/README.md

 Parallel-in-time integration methods such as Parareal can help to leverage parallel computing to accelerate physics predictions and thus planning.

-We propose combining a coarse (i.e. computationally cheap but not very accurate) predictive physics model, with a fine (i.e. computationally expensive but accurate) predictive physics model, to generate a hybrid model that is at the required speed and accuracy for a given manipulation task.

 The Parareal algorithm iterates between a coarse serial integrator and a fine parallel integrator.
 A key challenge is to devise a coarse level model that is computationally cheap but accurate enough for Parareal to converge quickly.